latex3/latex3.github.io/_posts/2019-08-27-LaTeX-dev-format.md

 title: "Important: The LaTeX development formats"
 date: 2019-08-27 00:00:00
 description: "Important: The LaTeX development formats"
-excerpt: "For user of TeXLive or MikTeX distributions it is now possible to test prereleases of upcoming LaTeX releases with ease  ..."
+excerpt: "For users of TeXLive or MikTeX distributions it is now possible to test prereleases of upcoming LaTeX releases with ease  ..."
 categories: news
 tags: [latex2e,regression testing,development formats]